thehambeard/BetterVendors2/README.md

 * Fixed issue with long load times.
 * Fixed show trash items toggle button throwing an expection.
 * Fixed issue with companions despawning
+* Fixed settings being reset on updating to new versions

 ## TODO:
 * Add support for keeping of a particular item even though it's on the trash list